tvomacka/Geometrica/README.md

 ```
 <!-- endSnippet -->

 Which uses a divide and conquer algorightm.
-There are other algorithms you can use, detailed in [Convex Hull Algorithms](Docs/ConvexHull.md).

 Once the convex hull is created, the points on the hull can either be accessed using an indexer or iterated through with IEnumerable.
 <!-- snippet: AccessingPointsOnCH -->